-Genomic plasticity contributes directly to the adaptability of an organism to survive in changing environments.
-My research group studies eukaryotic genome evolution with a focus on understanding the genetic mechanisms that sustain structural and functional flexibility while maintaining the integrity of the organism.
-F. oxysporum is a highly adaptive species complex that consists of members that cause destructive and intractable wilt diseases across a diverse spectrum of plant hosts, including numerous economically important crops: e.g., cotton, canola, melons, and tomato.
+F. oxysporum is a highly adaptive species complex that consists of both plant and human pathogens.
+Collectively, members within this species complex cause destructive and intractable wilt diseases across a diverse spectrum of plant hosts, including numerous economically important crops: e.g., cotton, canola, melons, and tomato.
 During the past two decades, F. oxysporum strains have also emerged as opportunistic pathogens causing life-threatening infections in immunocompromised patients.
 However, any single pathogenic form exhibits strong host specificity.
-Comparative genomics demonstrated that horizontal transfer of pathogenicity chromosomes conveys such host-specific pathogenicity (Ma et al, 2010).
-The pathogenicity chromosomes encoded in each pathogenic form provide a focal point for investigating the genetic mechanisms that underlie pathogenesis and have established F. oxysporum as an effective model to investigate horizontal chromosome transfer in eukaryotes.
+Comparative genomics demonstrated that horizontal transfer of pathogenicity chromosomes conveys host-specific pathogenicity (Ma et al., 2010).
+The pathogenicity chromosomes encoded in each pathogenic form provide a focal point for investigating the genetic mechanisms that underlie pathogenesis.
+F. oxysporum has also been used to study host-pathogen interactions to investigate horizontal chromosome transfer in eukaryotes.

-Specifically, we will combine the experimental and computational biology approaches to:
+Specifically, my research combines experimental and computational biology approaches to:

-- study the molecular interactions between the “core genome” and the horizontally transferred chromosomes by probing regulatory network;
+- Study the molecular interactions within the genome and between the “core genome” and the horizontally transferred chromosomes by reconstructing regulatory network;

 Amyotte S. G., X. Tan, K. Pennerman, M. del M. Jimenez, S. J. Klosterman, L.-J. Ma , K. F. Dobinson, P. Veronese.
 2012.
 Transposable elements in the phytopathogenic Verticillium spp.: insights into genome evolution and inter- and intra-specific diversification.
 BMC Genomics.
 13: 314.
 [BMC Genomics]